GraphQL Basics NReco.GraphQL documentation

 Obviously, configuring and maintaining defined GraphQL schemas takes time and requires specialists who be able to do those changes in code-level.

-Our NReco.GraphQL engine allows you to define schemas extremely fast in understandable json-format and fetch data directly from database.
-It is based on open-source GraphQL.NET parser which is stable implementation of GraphQL in .NET world.
+NReco.GraphQL engine (based on GraphQL for .NET) allows you to define schemas extremely fast in an understandable json-format and fetch data directly from the database.

 NReco.GraphQL API Overview